Reconstruction of a Hypersurface Singularity from its Moduli Algebra: Computation of

 \begin{proof} As already discussed, $g\in \Delta_1(I)$ if and only if $g=\underline{a}\cdot\underline{f}$ for some $\underline{a}\in E$.
 Since $E$ is generated by all the $\underline{e}_{\,t}$, the result follows from $\Oh$-linearity of the $(-)\cdot\underline{f}$ product. \end{proof}

-Here we show how we used the software SINGULAR, \cite{DGPS} to compute the ideal of anti-derivatives of a given ideal.
+Here we show how we used the software SINGULAR, \cite{DGPS} to compute the ideal of anti-derivatives of ideals to be presented in several of our examples.
 We claim no originality, since only routines already implemented by the software developers and collaborators were applied.

 \begin{Example} Let $I=\langle yz,z^3,xw,w^2\rangle\subset \mathscr{O}_{\C^4,0}=\C\{x,y,z,w\}$.
 With the interface of SINGULAR open, type

 \begin{flushleft} \texttt{> ring r=0,(x,y,z,w),ds;} \end{flushleft}